 But Maryland law seemingly allows punitive damages in uninsured and uninsured motorist cases.
 So if someone who has either no or limited insurance intentionally causes a collision, you can sue that driver for all damages, including punitive damages, and your own insurer is obligated to pay those damages.
 This surprises people and sounds illogical at first glance.
 But the law sometimes makes sense, not by looking at a piece of the puzzle, but by seeing the entire puzzle.

 So when a driver intentionally hits your vehicle, he essentially becomes uninsured.
-Ironically, if you have a large uninsured motorist policy, you are probably better off - for lots of reasons - by getting hit by a driver intentionally in a road rage claim then you would be in an ordinary traffic collision.Example Case that Illustrates the Issues in Lost Temper Crashes
+Ironically, if you have a large uninsured motorist policy, you are probably better off - for lots of reasons - by getting hit by a driver intentionally in a road rage claim than you would be in an ordinary traffic collision.Example Case that Illustrates the Issues in Lost Temper Crashes

 Nate is a real hot-headed guy.
 We all know some version of this guy.
 In high school, he was expelled from two different schools for fighting and using abusive language to other students and teachers.
 Even though he was punished for his anger problem, he never thought it necessary to get help.
 To Nate, a hot temper is the sign of a real man who is willing to defend himself in any confrontation.
 To say the least, physical confrontation is clearly something Nate does not avoid.